Vlad-404/travel_experiences/README.md

 ### Wireframes

 After the initial idea, I decided to make a couple of sketches and make wireframes for different platforms to have an idea how will the page look like on different platforms.
 Software used for generating mockups was [Balsamiq](https://balsamiq.com/?gclid=EAIaIQobChMIzK-ozrWk6QIVF-vtCh1l-woMEAAYASAAEgJ_vvD_BwE).
-You can find all the wireframes in the [wireframes](https://github.com/Vlad-404/...) folder.
+You can find all the wireframes in the [wireframes](https://github.com/Vlad-404/travel_experiences/tree/master/wireframes) folder.

+After finishing the project, some of the design and features were changed:
+* *show x entries* dropdown with *pagination* for card container has been removed.
+The center part was imagined as a scroll container where only 6 experiences was supposed to be shown.
+Due to time constrains, I decided to leave it as a feature left to implement.
+* from experiences, map container was removed as it would take too long to implement it.
+It was also left for future features.

 [Backt to top](#travel-experiences)